OCA/business-requirement/business_requirement_project/README.rst

   * in project linked to DL3 (2 tasks for RL5~6) and
   * in project linked to DL4 (1 task for RL7)

-If option 1+3 are selected:
+If options 1+3 are selected:

 * 7 sub projects (parent is Master project), one per BR and sub-BR